Chapter 1, Introducing the Traffic Management Operating System

 is set to 0

-VLAN.
+host in another VLAN.
 This rule applies to ARP requests as well.
 However, if you put the VLANs into a single VLAN group, the BIG-IP system can perform a proxied ARP request.

 A proxied ARP request